 - 2 – 15 1/2 ” X 12 1/2″ pieces for the outside and the inside

-(If you are using a cotton I would also cut a piece of iron on interfacing for each of the pieces to make it heavier) (I used 1 piece of sew-in interfacing)
+(If you are using cotton I would also cut a piece of iron-on interfacing for each of the pieces to make it heavier) (For this jeans version I used 1 piece of sew-in interfacing)

-If using iron on interfacing fuse to wrong side of inside and outside pieces
+If using iron-on interfacing fuse to the wrong side of inside and outside pieces

 Add a snap to the front about 1 1/2 inches from the edge.
 Placement will depend on how you embellish the front.
 Do not place the snap (or your embellishments) too close to the edge or it will be hard to sew around the outside edge.

 TIP: If you prefer a covered button closure they are easy to make.
 Learn how to cover a button then use a hair elastic in the seam that can loop around the button on the front.
 You can also make these covered button bookmarks with your new skill.

 Place pencil pocket piece on the left side going top to bottom.
 Starting over 1 1/4 inches from the top stitch a line from the top of the pocket to edge of the fabric.
 Backstitch at top of pocket to re-enforce.
 Sew every 1 inch across.
 You should end up with 1 1/4 inches on the other end.

 Note: You can make the spaces smaller, however, I found that this caused the fabric to really pucker when pencils were placed in the pockets.

 Since I used jeans I had a natural finished edge at the top of my drawing pad pocket.
 If you are using fabric, turn down the top and stitch across so you have a nice finished edge.
 Place drawing pad pocket on fabric right sides together.
 You need to figure out where to place it so after you stitch a 1/4 seam it folds over and meets the edge nicely.
 This takes a bit of adjusting.